- France, School of Troyes, c. 1510

-During the first half of the sixteenth century, a new artistic centre emerged in Troyes, in the Champagne region, which preserved the Gothic tradition at a time when great works of sculpture were already succumbing to the refinements of the Renaissance.
-This work came from the Collection of Julien Gréau, a collector who concentrated entirely on works from this region.
+During the first half of the 16th century, a new artistic centre emerged in Troyes, in the Champagne region, which preserved the Gothic tradition at a time when great works of sculpture were already succumbing to the refinements of the Renaissance.
+This work came from the collection of Julien Gréau, a collector who concentrated entirely on works from this region.

 Gréau Collection; Manzi Collection.
-Acquired by Calouste Gulbenkian, through Graat et Madoulé, at the Manzi sale, held at the Galerie Manzi, 15 December 1919 (lot 126)
+Acquired by Calouste Gulbenkian, through Graat et Madoulé, at the sale of the Manzi Collection, Galerie Manzi, 15 December 1919 (lot 126)

 H. 52.2 cm; W. 18.2 cm; D. 12.1 cm

 Koechlin and Marquet de Vasselot 1900

 Raymond Koechlin and Jean-J. Marquet de Vasselot, La Sculpture à Troyes et dans la Champagne Méridionale au Seizième Siècle. Étude sur la transition de l’Art Gothique à l’Italianisme.
 Paris: Armand Colin, 1900.

 René Jullian, La Sculpture Gothique.
 Paris: H. Laurens, 1965.

 Françoise Baron, La Sculpture en Campagne au Moyen-Âge.
 Paris: Musée d’Art et Essai, 1980 ('Regards sur l’Ecole Troyenne de Sculpture du XVIe siècle', La Vie en Champagne, no. 309 special, 29e année, April 1981).

 Maria Rosa Figueiredo, A Escultura Francesa.
 Catálogo de Escultura Europeia, vol. I. Lisbon: Calouste Gulbenkian Museum, 1992, pp. 26–31.